Daniel's

 ..also we have obtained an inheritance, having been predestined according to His purpose who works all things after the counsel of His will...

-Coming back to our text ... notice that Nebuchadnezzar took the golden vessels from God's house, the temple at Jerusalem, and transported them to the house of his idol in Babylon.
-This seemingly insignificant act, set the stage for the son of Nebuchadnezzar, Belshazzar, to one day, stupidly, use them to eat and drink from at a drunken orgy he would throw.
-That would result in the famous "handwriting on the wall" episode and the fall of the Babylonian Empire that very night ... transferring the kingdom into the hands of Darius the Mede.
-The name, Darius was probably a title and probably refers to Cyrus's son, Cambyses.
-We will read more about him when we get to chapter five.
-But again, the lesson to be grasped here is that our God reigns over the affairs of nations and men ... especially the lives of his people.
-As you have it in Psalm 37:23...
+Coming back to our text, notice that Nebuchadnezzar confiscated many of the golden vessels from God's house (the temple at Jerusalem), and took them to the house of his god in Babylon.
+This seemingly insignificant act, set the stage for his son, Belshazzar, to stupidly use these sacred items as dinner utensils at a drunken orgy he would throw.
+That resulted in an intervention by the true and living God by way of the miraculous handwriting on the wall event ... resulting in the fall of the Babylonian Empire that very same night ... ending pure Babylonian reign ... and delivering its territories into the hands of Darius the Mede.
+The name, Darius, there, was more of a title than a name and probably refers to Cyrus's son, Cambyses.
+We will read more about him when we get to chapter 5.
+But, again, the lesson to be grasped here is that our God is sovereign over nations and men and the lives of his people.
+We see this being systematically worked out in the lives of Daniel and his friends.
+As we have it in Psalm 37:23,

 The steps of a good man are ordered of the Lord: and he delights in his way.